taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 Note that the temporary L2 block that include the `verifyTxListInvalid` is NOT the block in question that will be proven to be invalid, the temporary block is not part of the L2 chain and will be throw away.

 The tempoary block can use any recent L2 block as its parent, beause the `verifyTxListInvalid` transacton is a _pure_ solidity function that works the same way regardless of the current L2's actual world state.

+### Verification of L2 Global Variable Value

+We further assume **zkEVM can verify global-variable opcodes' return values if these values are stored in the Patricia Trie or are part of the block header.** Therefore, we need special verificaton of the following global variables per L2 block by checking their values are either constant or match the values stored in the Patricia Trie inside the parent block's Anchor Transaction.

+-   `block.chainid`
+-   `block.baseFee`
+-   `block.hash`

+The `block.hash` opcode also demand another assumption on zkEVM that zkEVM will check its parameter's boundaries, e.g., `block.hash` shall:

+-   revert if `n >= block.number`, where `n` is the opcode's parameter, and;
+-   return zero if `n < block.number - 256`.